ohhdemgirls/kusaki/README.md

 If you're a YouTube archivist like myself, you hate to see missing videos due to copyright takedowns, YouTube takedowns, or the creator removing the video themselves - resulting in an incomplete archive.

+## Credits
+- [/u/colethedj](https://www.reddit.com/user/colethedj) - Helping with suggestions on how to find videos on this project
+- IanRises, [Electohaxz](http://electohaxz.tk/) - giving me videos to test this on

 This tool is meant to fix that!
 It searches many websites (thanks to [Peteyvid](https://peteyvid.com), [Archive.org](https://archive.org), and [Dailymotion (via DuckDuckGo searches)](https://dailymotion.com) scraping) to find reuploads.